vagrant-libvirt/vagrant-libvirt/README.md

 * `graphics_port` - Sets the port for the display protocol to bind to.
 Defaults to 5900.
 * `graphics_ip` - Sets the IP for the display protocol to bind to.
 Defaults to "127.0.0.0.1".
 * `graphics_passwd` - Sets the password for the display protocol.
 Working for vnc and spice. by default working without passsword.
 * `video_type` - Sets the graphics card type exposed to the guest.
 Defaults to "cirrus".
-Possible values are "cirrus", "std", "vmware", "qxl", "tcx", "cg3", or "none".
+[Possible values](http://libvirt.org/formatdomain.html#elementsVideo) are "vga", "cirrus", "vmvga", "xen", "vbox", or "qxl".
 * `video_vram` - Used by some graphics card types to vary the amount of RAM dedicated to video.
 Defaults to 9216.